ianlucas/cs2-inventory-simulator/docs/api.md

 ### Response

-- Returns `401` when using an invalid API key.
+- Returns `401` when using an invalid API key, or when `apiKey` is omitted and the `apiPublicStatTrakIncrement` rule is disabled for the user.
+- Returns `429` when `apiKey` is omitted and the rate limit for the item has been exceeded.
 - Returns `400` when the user does not exist, target uid is invalid, or the item is not equipped.
 - Returns `204` when the increment was successful.